bordoley/bordoley.github.io/Resume.md

 * Expert in architecting ReactJS based applications, including effective use of functional components using hooks, and designing for concurrent mode.
 * Significant experience utilizing functional and reactive programming (Rx.NET, RxJS) techniques to develop elegant and terse solutions to complex software engineering problems.
 * Solid foundation in networking fundamentals including OSI network model, TCP/IP and the HTTP protocol, and RESTful APIs.
+* Implemented a client/server two-way data-binding architecture based upon RxJS observables, bound to the frontend rendering logic via custom React hooks.
+ * Implemented a javascript runtime specific type-safe, zero-overhead, immutable, copy-on-write data-structure library (vectors/maps/sets) in ReasonML.
+These data-structures are used pervasively throughout the application.

 ## Education
 *2009 - 2014*: **MS, Computer Science**; University of Washington (Seattle, Wa)